thecdil/romeoandjuliet/pages/Whatsinaname.md

 However, is that what Juliet is really talking about here?
 The major factor keeping Romeo and Juliet apart is their families' fued.
 If Romeo where from any other family they could be together.
 So by casting off his name, he would essentially be leaving his family so he could be with her.

+But, let's not forget the context of the time this was written: Names can create a human being into a social being or they can deprive them of social existence.
+In addition to this we have Capulet’s power over Juliet which entails the problem of patria potestas: in his wish to deprive Juliet of the family name he de-creates her as a social being but also prevents her from becoming an independent adult.
+When the Friar admonishes Romeo: “Art thou a man?”
+(Friar, 3.3) that expands the meaning of man from legal to illegal entity; or also, and foremost, when Capulet threatens Juliet “I’ll ne’er acknowledge thee” (3.5), thus depriving her of legal personhood.

 How important is your name to you?
 How important is your family to you?
 Could you leave your family behind, in order to be with someone you love?